jasp-stats/jaspFactor/inst/help/exploratoryfactoranalysis.md

     - Path diagram: By selecting this option, a visual representation of the direction and strength of the relation between the variable and factor will be displayed.
     - Scree plot: When selecting this option, a scree plot will be displayed.
 The scree plot provides information on how much variance in the data, indicated by the eigenvalue, is explained by each factor.
 A scree plot can be used to decide how many factors should be selected.
 - Missing values:
     - Exclude cases pairwise: If one observation from a variable is missing, all the other variable observations from the same case will still be used for the analysis.
-In this scenario, it is not necessary to have a observation for all the variables to include the case in the analysis.
+In this scenario, it is not necessary to have an observation for all the variables to include the case in the analysis.
 This option is selected by default.
     - Exclude cases listwise: If one observation from a variable is missing, the whole case, so all the other connected variable observations, will be dismissed from the analysis.
 In this scenario, observations for every variable are needed to include the case in the analysis.

 ### Output
----

 #### Exploratory Factor Analysis
-Factor Loadings:
+- Factor Loadings:
   - Variables: The first column shows all the variables included in the analysis.
   - PC (1, 2, 3, etc.): This column shows the factor loadings on the variable.
   - Uniqueness: The percentage of the variance of each variable that is not explained by the factor.

-Factor Correlations:
+- Factor Correlations:
   - The correlations between the factors.

-Chi-squared Test:
+- Chi-squared Test:
   The fit of the model is tested.
 When the test is significant, the model is rejected.
 Bear in mind that a     chi-squared approximation may be unreliable for small sample sizes, and the chi-squared test may too         readily reject the model with very large sample sizes.
 Additional information about the fit of the model     can be obtained by selecting the option `Additional fit indices` in the `Output options`.
 See, for example,   Saris, Satorra, & van der Veld (2009) for more discussions on overall fit metrics.
   - Model: The model obtained from the exploratory factor analysis.
   - Value: The chi-squared test statistic.
   - df: Degrees of freedom.
   - p: P-value.

+- Factor Characteristics:
+  - Unrotated solution:
+    - SumSq.
+Loadings: Sum of squared loadings, variance explained by each unrotated factor
+    - Proportion var.: The proportion of variance in the dataset explained by each unrotated factor
+    - Cumulative: The proportion of variance in the dataset explained by the unrotated factor up to and including the current factor.
+  - Rotated solution:
+  - SumSq.
+Loadings: Sum of squared loadings, variance explained by each rotated factor
+  - Proportion var.: The proportion of variance in the dataset explained by each rotated factor
+  - Cumulative: The proportion of variance in the dataset explained by the rotated factor up to and including the current factor.

-Additional Fit Indices:
+- Additional Fit Indices:
   These fit indices provide information about the fit of the model.
   - Model: The model obtained from the exploratory factor analysis.
   - RMSEA: Root Mean Square Error of Approximation.
 Corrects for parsimony.
 When models peform the same, but   model 1 has more degrees of freedom than model 2, model 1 will be recommended.
 Browne and Cudeck (1993)      advise a value less than 0.08 for an acceptable model fit, less than 0.05 a good model fit, and advice to    reject models with values of 0.1 or higher.
 However, there is absolute agreement on these cutoffs.
   - RMSEA 90% confidence interval: The 90% confidence interval of the Root Mean Square Error of Approximation.
   - TLI: Tucker-Lewis Index.
 Evaluates the fit compared to a more resticted, nested baseline model.
 Hopwood and Donnallan (2010) suggested that a value higher than .9 indicates a good fit.
 However, there is no consensus about this cutoff.
   - BIC: Bayesian Information Criterion.
 This measure is useful for comparing the performances of different models on the same data, where a lower value indicates a better fitting model.

 #### Path Diagram
 - F(1,2,3,...): The factors in the model are represented by the circles.